rozick/rapid-login/README.md

 Make sure to run json-server first on port 3000 since that's the api we call.

 You can login with bear with password 123456.
-Enjoy and let me know if you have any questions!